 -- Ref3: For a realistic attack, the attacker would need some threshold on the distance function to decide if a test individual is linked to a given predicted genotype.
-How should this threshold be chosen ? [[Rejection threshold selection]] --- red j = j.
-This is only a first step in documenting its tility.
-For a realistic attack, the attacker would eed some threshold on the distance function to decide if test individual is linked to a given predicted genotype. on should this threshold be chosen?
-Does it give adequate power at a low false positive rate i.e. ver ew unrelated individuals fall below the threshold while the correct individual does ?
+How should this threshold be chosen? [[Rejection threshold selection]] ---

+Reviewer Comment d.
+The authors declare an individual to be vulnerable if $\phi$ pred\j = j.
+This is only a first step in documenting its utility.
+For a realistic attack, the attacker would need some threshold on the distance function to decide if a test individual is linked to a given predicted genotype.
+How should this threshold be chosen ?
+Does it